In 2011, Professor Hand was named a National Committee on US-China Relations Public Intellectuals Program (PIP) Fellow for a two-year term.

 The delegation spent ten days in Mainland China and Hong Kong, from June 15 to June 25.
 During the trip, twelve PIP scholars and National Committee representatives held exchanges with a wide range of government and business leaders, diplomats, civic activists, journalists, scholars, lawyers, and entrepreneurs, including:

 - Mme.
-He Liang, former senior Chinese diplomat and head of the PRC Ministry of Foreign Affairs Department of International Organizations, and wife of former Chinese Foreign Minister Huang Hua
+He Liliang, former senior Chinese diplomat and head of the PRC Ministry of Foreign Affairs Department of International Organizations, and wife of former Chinese Foreign Minister Huang Hua

 - Mr. Xie Feng, Director of the North American and Oceania Division of the PRC Ministry of Foreign Affairs